What is eHealth?

 The reasons for using eHealth are numerous.

-By better monitoring the health of a patient, there are less emergency admissions and preventative action can for come future issues.
+By better monitoring the health of a patient, there are fewer emergency admissions and preventative action can come future issues.

 For doctors, a personal consultation can be more effective and efficient especially when the medical data is available electronically in advance.
 In addition, the doctor can determine in advance the extent to which a visit by the patient is necessary.
 The doctor is able to take preventive action based on tests rather than when a medical incident occurs.
 Because the doctor mainly sees patients who need urgent and personal medical care, the number of patients seen by the doctor will decrease and the patients are given more time, which is beneficial to both the patient and the physician.